carolinec0909/carolinec0909.github.io/_posts/2025-10-27-DeepSeek-OCR.md

 Scaling up the context window linearly is *brutal*.
 Each doubling of tokens leads to quadratic growth in attention computation and memory usage.
 Beyond a few hundred thousand tokens, even A100-class GPUs start sweating.

-But what if we could **scale the context window 10×**—without actually increasing sequence length?
+But what if we could **scale the context window 10×** without actually increasing sequence length?

 ---